RazGvili/fib_docker/README.md

 ## Purpose
 This app calculates the value of a Fibonacci value given an index.

+## CI
+The master branch is integrated into TravisCI, a successful deploy must pass the react app tests.
+Used Docker-Compose to build the multi-container env, supports a development env with Dockerfile.dev per container.

 # App architecture

 ## Nginx container